AOx0/rrm/README.md

 	cargo install rrm --version 0.0.1-alpha.3

-Or install the GitHub version:
+Or install the GitHub version.
+Although it's not recommended since it has a 'dev' flag which changes the installer:

 	git clone https://github.com/AOx0/rrm --recursive
 	cargo install rrm --path rrm/